 There’s a sense of resolving injustice even in Christ’s first example: someone strikes us on our right cheek.
-(39b) This would typically be done with the left hand, and would therefore be a formal insult.
+(39b) This would either be done with the left hand or with the back of the right hand, and would therefore be a formal insult.
 Presuming it is deserved, and lawfully dealt, Christ is telling us to submit to more harm than required to ensure any and all wrong on our part is fully resolved.

 We see then by repeated examples in the immediate context that Christ is not teaching us to be passive in the face of wanton malevolence, but to voluntarily accept additional suffering (evil) as needed to fully resolve our offenses and fulfill our civic duties.
 He is calling us to live above reproach.
 (Tit 2:8)

 It’s important then to consider how others might abuse this concept and teach us that it’s inappropriate to resist evil people, to defend ourselves and others, that we’re never to confront and challenge those who would wrongfully and maliciously harm us.

 Yet Christ Himself does not do this, passively stand by as others harm Him contrary to the Law; He does not turn the other check when He is slapped; He publicly resists such abuse by pointing it out as unlawful and challenging it.
 (Jn 18:22-23) The Apostle Paul acts similarly, even cursing his perpetrator.
 (Ac 23:3)